MicrosoftDocs/WSL/WSL/interop.md

 Run Linux binaries from the Windows Command Prompt (CMD or PowerShell) using `wsl.exe <command>`.

-Binaries invoked in this way have the following properties:
+Binaries invoked in this way:

-1. Use the same current working directory as the CMD or PowerShell prompt.
+1. Use the same working directory as the current CMD or PowerShell prompt.
 1. Run as the WSL default user.
 1. Have the same Windows administrative rights as the calling process and terminal.